The sound came first.

 That he had not been for quite some time.

 Jae-min input the password on the tablet.
 The screen flickered.
 A loading bar appeared, thin and green, crawling from left to right.
-The supercomputer was processing — verifying the credentials against its encrypted database, running authentication protocols that had been designed by someone who understood that a system like this would eventually attract people who wanted to take it by force.
+The system was processing — verifying the credentials against its encrypted database, running authentication protocols that had been designed by someone who understood that a system like this would eventually attract people who wanted to take it by force.

 The loading bar completed.
+A new screen appeared.

-TRANSFER OF OWNERSHIP
+TRANSFER OF OWNERSHIP.

-Current Administrator: Aldrich R. Chua
+Current Administrator: Aldrich R. Chua.
+New Administrator: [Enter Full Name].

-Jae-min typed carefully: Han Jae-Min Del Rosario
+Jae-min typed carefully: Jae-Min Han Del Rosario.

-He hesitated.
 The system required more than just a name — it wanted a verification of intent.
 A digital signature.
 A confirmation that the transfer was being made voluntarily by the current administrator.

 Jae-min turned the tablet to face Aldrich.

-"Press your thumb here."
+"Press your thumb here," Jae-min said, flat,

 Aldrich stared at the biometric scanner embedded in the tablet's surface.
 His hand trembled as he raised it.
 For a long moment, his thumb hovered over the glass — a man standing on the edge of a cliff, knowing that stepping forward meant losing everything he had built.